 The LPS and C/LKON terminals are used for power management of the PHY and LLC.
-The LPS terminal indicates the power status of the LLC, and may be used to reset the PHY-LLC interface or to disable SYSCLK.
+The LPS terminal indicates the power status of the LLC and may be used to reset the PHY-LLC interface or to disable SYSCLK.
 The C/LKON terminal is used to send a wake-up notification to the LLC and to indicate an interrupt to the LLC when either LPS is inactive or the PHY register L bit is zero.

 The ISO terminal is used to enable the output differentiation logic on the CTL0-CTL1 and D0-D7 terminals.
-Output differentiation is required when an Annex J type isolation barrier is implemented between the PHY and LLC.
+Output differentiation is required when an isolation barrier of the type described in Annex J type isolation barrier is implemented between the PHY and LLC.

-The TSB41LV02A normally controls the CTL0-CTL1 and D0-D7 bidirectional buses.
+The TSB41AB3 normally controls the CTL0-CTL1 and D0-D7 bidirectional buses.
 The LLC is allowed to drive these buses only after the LLC has been granted permission to do so by the PHY.